 Print one large sun from yellow paper and cut out.
 Attach to top left corner of bulletin board.

 Print one yellow bus for each child.
-Buses can be sized to fit two or three to a page if space is limited, or class is large.
+You can size the buses to fit two or three to a page if space is limited, or class is large.
 Write a child’s name on each bus with black marker.

 Staple buses on bulletin board as desired.
 Print one flower coloring page for each child.
 Have children color the pages.
 Cut out and staple around bottom of board.